apache/apisix-website/blog/en/blog/2024/01/03/bi-weekly-report.md

 image: https://static.apiseven.com/uploads/2024/01/03/7NwLI3ky_ENG.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
-The updates include the `limit-count` plugin configuration supporting environment variables, the `response-rewrite` plugin supporting gzip when using the filters.regex option, and adding support for OpenSSL 3.
+The updates include the `limit-count` plugin configuration supporting environment variables, the `response-rewrite` plugin supporting gzip when using the filters.regex option, and upgrading OpenSSL 1.1.1 to OpenSSL 3.0 version.
 For additional information, please consult the bi-weekly report.
 <!--truncate-->
 ## Introduction